 Now that you’ve learned what each modal verb means and seen examples of how to use it, here are the present tense conjugations for each.
 Each of the examples above is also in the present tense, for your reference.

-That’s right!
-The ich and er/sie/es forms are exactly the same!
+You’ll notice that the ich and er/sie/es forms are exactly the same!
 This holds true for every modal verb.
+Wir and Sie/sie are also the same.
 Keep that in mind as you memorize these conjugations!

 In the course of your German learning journey, you’ll come across the verb möchten.
 It’s used very much like a modal verb because it is, in fact, a modal verb—möchten is also technically the subjunctive form of mögen.